Aliases for GRB10 Gene

 GeneCards Summary for GRB10 Gene

 GRB10 (Growth Factor Receptor-Bound Protein 10) is a Protein Coding gene.
 Diseases associated with GRB10 include albright's hereditary osteodystrophy and silver-russell syndrome.
-Among its related pathways are PI-3K cascade and Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include phospholipid binding and insulin receptor binding.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include SH3/SH2 adaptor activity and insulin receptor binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot Summary for GRB10 Gene